 1. Groups enjoy the Common Practice conversation game

 “The game experience was a positive, satisfying, and enjoyable activity for participants.”1

 2. Players follow up with action

-74% of people who played My Gift of Grace went on to complete an advance care planning activity following the game.2
+78% of people who played the game went on to complete an advance care planning activity following the game.2

 Frequently Asked Questions